hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 #### **Install From USB**

-?> If you do not have enough space on your SD Card, you can use an advanced technique to install dumps from an USB device.
-This is not the easiest thing to do, and has the disadvantage of only being able to install the game onto your system memory (NAND).
+?> If you do not have enough space on your SD Card, you can use an advanced technique to install dumps from a USB device.
+This is not the easiest thing to do and has the disadvantage of only being able to install the game onto your system memory (NAND).

 ### What You Need
- - An USB storage device (+a Y-cable if needed) with enough space to fit the game you want to dump.
+ - A USB storage device (+a Y-cable if needed) with enough space to fit the game you want to dump.
  - The [disc2app](http://www.wiiubru.com/appstore/zips/disc2app.zip) Homebrew app.
  - The [MochaFAT32](https://www.wiiubru.com/appstore/zips/mocha_fat32.zip) Homebrew app.
  - The  1.4 release of [The Homebrew Launcher](https://github.com/dimok789/homebrew_launcher/releases/tag/1.4)